School Visits

 Trench Warfare

-We will also explore the realities of gas warfare and methods of protection against gas as the war progressed.
+We will also explore the realities of gas warfare and changing methods of protection against gas as the war progressed.

 Rations and cooking